chrisquince/STRONG/README.md

 cd STRONG
 git submodule foreach git pull origin master
 ```
+#### Automatic installation
+All steps described under have been  compiled in the install_STRONG.sh script.
+It is mostly silent and all logs are found in install.log.
+This script does not install any database.
+So please refer to correponding section.

+#### SPAdes/DESMAN/Bayespath manual installation

 We recommend that you first compile the SPAdes and COG tools executables outside of conda: